cristos-codence/docker_n8nSetup/memory-bank/activeContext.md

    - Setting appropriate logging levels and rotation policies
    - Configuring n8n for production-ready deployment

+## Current Focus

+The project is actively implementing ngrok integration as an alternative to Traefik for external tunneling.
+This will:
+- Provide simpler public access to n8n instances
+- Reduce the need for complex Traefik configuration
+- Enable secure external access without port forwarding

 ## Next Steps

-Based on the current state of the project, potential next steps could include:
+Based on the current state of the project, potential next steps include:

 1. **Enhanced Documentation**:
    - Create more detailed usage guides for different scenarios
    - Document common issues and their solutions
    - Provide examples of advanced configurations
+   - Add ngrok setup and troubleshooting documentation

 2. **Additional Integration Support**:
-   - Consider adding support for other reverse proxies
+   - Expand ngrok configuration options
    - Explore integration with monitoring tools
    - Investigate backup/restore automation